 At Axis Integrated Mental Health, our psychiatric team is composed of compassionate, highly skilled providers who take time to understand each individual’s needs.
 Meet a few of our prescribers:

 Ben is a psychiatric nurse practitioner with a strong background in both inpatient and outpatient mental health care.
 With clinical experience at one of Minnesota’s largest psychiatric hospitals and a compassionate, patient-first philosophy, Ben specializes in helping people navigate complex diagnoses like treatment-resistant depression and bipolar disorder.
+His also specializes in helping adults recover from substance abuse and stay on the path to sobriety after stepping down care from in patient, PHP or IOP programs.
 He also sees children 5 years old and up.
 His calm presence and collaborative style make him a trusted partner for individuals exploring advanced treatments like TMS and Spravato®.

 Shannon combines her clinical expertise with a deeply intuitive, patient-centered approach.
 She brings years of experience in crisis stabilization, outpatient psychiatry, and harm-reduction-based care.
 Her passion lies in guiding patients who have felt stuck or failed by previous treatments, and she excels at building trust quickly.
 She was previously a founder of consciousness-based retreats, worked at Mindbloom and received her degree from Hunter College.
 Shannon is a strong advocate for integrated care, combining medication management with meditation, therapy, lifestyle changes, and advanced interventions.